With Qualcomm behind it, Broadcom looks to smaller deals | 4-Traders

 Analysts on average had expected earnings of $5.05 per share and revenue of $5.32 billion.

-(This version of the story has been refiled to fix punctuation in the first paragraph)
+(This version of the story has been refiled to fix punctuation in first paragraph)

 (Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Editing by Sriraj Kalluvila)